Zhongkai Xue

 RoboMemory: A Brain-Inspired Multi-Memory Framework for Interactive Environmental Learning in Physical Embodied Systems

-Abstract: We present RoboMemory, a brain-inspired framework that integrates spatial, temporal, episodic, and semantic memory within a parallelized architecture for embodied agents.
-Equipped with a dynamic spatial knowledge graph and a closed-loop planner with a critic module, RoboMemory enables efficient long-horizon planning and interactive environmental learning.
+Abstract: We introduce RoboMemory, a framework inspired by the brain that brings spatial, temporal, episodic, and semantic memory together for embodied agents.
+It maintains a dynamic spatial knowledge graph for consistent memory updates and places a planner and critic in a closed feedback loop, supporting adaptive decisions, planning over long horizons, and cumulative learning through repeated interactions.

 [arxiv] [code]